 The terms ‘power meter calibration’ and ‘zero-offset’ often get used interchangeably.
 However in reality, they are completely different procedures.
 In fact, many bicycle computers actually use the words ‘calibrate’ when they should be using the term ‘zero-offset’ instead.
-(Take the Garmin Edge bicycle computers for example.)
-Below, we’ll break these terms down in their true definitions.
-In addition, we’ll tell you what you need to know in order to ensure you get accurate and consistent results from your power meter.
+In this post, we’ll try to explain exactly how these terms differ.
+We’ll also tell you what you need to know in order to ensure you get accurate and consistent results from your power meter.

 Power Meter Calibration

 Calibration is a one-time procedure that happens at the factory.
 When your power meter is manufactured, the calibration process essentially sets the relationship between the force measurement input and output.
 The factory calibrates your power meter by setting what is called the ‘slope’.
 See the blue line in the graph below.
 We’ll get to the red line in a minute).
 The slope is a multiplier that is used by the software within the power meter.
 The software uses the slope to convert the pedaling force into torque and ultimately into watts (which is what you see on your head unit when you’re riding).
 Slope is given in Hz/Nm and is often written somewhere on the power meter or included in the paperwork you receive with your power meter.

 The slope of your power meter should not change to any significant degree, nor is it a number you need to worry about.
 Every power meter has its own unique slope.
 You can almost think of it as a serial number.
 Having said this, if you feel for any reason that your power meter is no longer measuring accurately, you can send it back to the factory where they can check the slope and if necessary, perform another power meter calibration.
 It’s not common, but over time, it’s possible for the slope to change slightly.
 Any change in the slope would negatively affect the accuracy of your power meter.